burkewm/Unigine-Spline/README.md

 ```

 ### CurvePoint
-Contains a vec3 for now its used for the AddQuadraticSegment and the CubicSplineSegment.
+Nearly the same as the SplinePosition, for now its used for the AddQuadraticSegment and the CubicSplineSegment.

 Visulize the SplinePosition:
 ```